DemetrianTitus/Machine-Vision---YOLOv8/README.md

 ### Indoor Environment Model Testing

 The `YOLOv8s model` was trained on `640x640` image sizes with approximately `500 epochs`.
-The initial results showed only 3 out of 9 objects detected.
+The initial results showed only ***3 out of 9 objects*** detected.

 To enhance detection, `SAHI algorithm` was applied, and a `clustering algorithm (DBSCAN)` was used to merge overlapping bounding boxes.
 This approach significantly improved detection quality.

 ![alt text](<Indoor enviroment/Example pictures/test_before_after.gif>)

-With the SAHI framework applied, 8 out of 9 objects were detected, with minimal accuracy of 70% for the Mug and 71% for the Teddy bear.
+With the `SAHI` framework applied, ***8 out of 9 objects*** were detected, with minimal accuracy of 70% for the Mug and 71% for the Teddy bear.
 Accuracy for other objects improved to 80% or above.
 Additional training with more complex models, larger image sizes, and more training images could further improve accuracy.
 Another example where the middle object was not detected is shown below.

 ![Indoor Environment Example 3](<Indoor enviroment/Example pictures/test7.jpg>)

-Note that not all examples are "perfect".
+Note that not all examples are "*perfect*".
 For instance, in the image below, the model failed to detect a book in the far-right corner but incorrectly identified a pillow as a book.

 ![Indoor Environment Example 4](<Indoor enviroment/Example pictures/test6.jpg>)